Chinaksen: Demographics

 Based on figures from the Central Statistical Agency in 2005, Chinaksen had an estimated total population of 11,558 of whom 5,981 are men and 5,577 are women.

 The 1997 census reported this town had a total population of 7,753 of whom 3,951 were men and 3,802 women.
 The three largest ethnic groups reported in this town were the Oromo (69.59%), Somali (20%), and the Amhara (5.8%); all other ethnic groups made up the remaining 3.89% of the residents.

-The binational Jaarso clan of the Somali and Oromo represent the majority of this district at 70%, with a minority of the mononational Geri Koombe of the Darod and the similarly mononational Samaroon of the Dir also of the Somali people, at 10% and another 10% the Akisho clan of Dir makeup.
+The binational Jaarso clan of the Somali and Oromo represent the majority of this district at 70%, with a minority of the mononational Geri Koombe of the Darod and the similarly mononational Gadabuursi of the Dir also of the Somali people, at 10% and another 10% the Akisho clan of Dir makeup.
 The Jaarso clan are often affiliated with the Oromo politically but genealogically belong to the Dir and therefore have ties to the Somali ethnic group.

-Clan clashes

-This town has often been the subject of grievances between various clans, specifically the binational Jaarso and the mononational Geri Koombe, who both form significant portions of the town.
-The Jaarso are an Oromo affiliated clan, who only recently started claiming their Oromo political identity from 2004, with the re-drawing of district line.
-The Jaarso majority wanted to put the town under Oromia, while the mononational Somali clans did not want to.
-It was paused, until it was eventually added to Oromia.
-However, it is still subject to heavy fighting between these clans, as well as the neighbouring Tuli Guleed in the Somali region.

 Ruins

-Nur Abdoche and Derbissa ruins which are largely attributed to the Harla people are found near Chinaksen.
+Nur Abdoche and Derbiga ruins which are largely attributed to the Harla people are found near Chinaksen.